hmchen47/DataScience/ML/MLNN-Hinton/a13-HyperParam.md

       + resnet: 3.0
     + 1cycle LR policy
       + max LR: from an LR range test
-      + min LR: $LR_{max} / 10$ but othger facts relevant, such as the rate of learning rate increase
+      + min LR: $LR_{max} / 10$ but other facts relevant, such as the rate of learning rate increase
   2. Total batch size (TBS):
     + larget batch size working well
     + constrainted by the GPU memory
     + TBS = batch size on a GPU x the number of GPUs
-    + able to comapre different performance w/ batch sizes if archecture small or hardware permitted very large batch size
+    + able to comapre different performance w/ batch sizes if architecture small or hardware permitted very large batch size
-    + small batch sizes add regularizaton wjile large batch sizes add less $\to$ balacing the proepr amount of regularization
+    + small batch sizes add regularization while large batch sizes add less $\to$ balacing the proper amount of regularization
     + better to use  a large batch size  $\implies$ able to use larger learning rate
   3. Momentum
     + short runs w/ momentum values: 0.99, 0.97, 0.95, and 0.9 to attain the best value for momentum
     + 1cycle learning rate schedule: using cyclical momentum (CM)
     + CM procedure: starting at the maximum momentum and decreasing with increasing learning rate (0.8 or 0.85)
-    + performance almosy indepent of the minimum momentum value
+    + performance almost independent of the minimum momentum value
-    + cyclical momentum + LR range test: stablizeing the convergence when using large learning rate values more than a constant momentum does
+    + cyclical momentum + LR range test: stablizing the convergence when using large learning rate values more than a constant momentum does
-  4. Weight decsy (WD)
+  4. Weight decay (WD)
     + a grid search to determine the proper magnitude
     + usually not requiring more than one significant figure accuracy
     + value setting: knowledge of the dataset and architecture used
     + more complex dataset requiring less regularization: test smaller WD, such as $10^{-4}, 10^{-5}, 10^{-6}$ and 0
     + shallow architecture requireing more regularization: test larger WD values, such as $10^{-2}, 10^{-3}, 10^{4}$

-+ Hyper-parameter optimization: reasonably quicl if searching for clues in the test loss early in the training
++ Hyper-parameter optimization: reasonably quick if searching for clues in the test loss early in the training

 + [Files](https://github.com/lnsmith54/hyperParam1) to replicate the results